JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `keyStoreType`
 {#signPlugin-keyStoreType}

-KeyStore type.
+Specifies the KeyStore type.
-Refers to `ks-type` CLI option.
+Corresponds to the `ks-type` CLI option.

 {style="narrow"}
 Type